mclegoman/luminance/ResourcepackGuide/AddingShaders.md

 }
 ```

-it will blur the sobel slightly horizontally, creating 6-7 pixel wide lines
+It will blur the sobel slightly horizontally, creating 6-7 pixel wide lines

 ![](box_blur.png)